 GOVERNMENT AND PUBLIC OFFICES.
 Whether bank, post office, or doctor.
-Office hours are not the same everyday.
-For example a pharmacy might be open on Sunday from 8-1:30, close for lunch, and re-open from 4 until 7.
+Office hours are not the same every day.
+For example, a pharmacy might be open on Sunday from 8-1:30, close for lunch, and re-open from 4 until 7.
 On Monday the hours are 9-1:30 with no late afternoon hours.
-On Tuesday the hours may be 8-5.
+On Tuesday the hours might be 8-5.
 Then there are the days when they decide to close early without warning and you’re irate because that prescription NEEDED to get filled and you arrived during the posted hours of operation.
 Why hanging the proverbial ‘gone fishing’ sign on the door and leaving early is acceptable, I don’t know, but that’s life here.

 QUIET HOURS.
 Officially, but rarely enforced are ‘quiet hours’ between 2-4 where one should not be making noise to disturb the neighbors.
 These hours are when practicing to be like Jimmy Page with fully amplified speakers would be a no-no. One should always be considerate of the neighbors no matter what hours of the day, but you may find within certain demographics it is best to try to keep the volume down.